 There's no cure for APD, and the treatment is specific to each person.
 But it usually focuses on the following areas:

-- Making other skills stronger: Things like memory, problem solving, and other learning skills can help your child deal with APD.
+- Making other skills stronger: Things like memory, problem-solving, and other learning skills can help your child deal with APD.

 - Therapy: Speech therapy can help your child recognize sounds and improve conversational skills.
 And reading support that focuses on specific areas where your child has trouble can be helpful as well.

 You can make a few changes at home, too.
-Cover hard floors with rugs to reduce echoes, and limit use of the TV, radio, and other noisy electronics.
+Cover hard floors with rugs to reduce echoes, and limit the use of the TV, radio, and other noisy electronics.